 - Use a strict and more confined color palette as Picasso did in his works

 - Paint the background of each facial feature shape lightly first, then draw and paint the facial features on top

 If you have any suggestions for how to improve this project, I’m all ears!
 Drop a comment below.
-And if you’d like to own the companion game that this project was based on, check it out in my TPT shop.
+And if you’d like to own the companion game that this project was based on, check it out in my store.
 I also have other games for sale to help beef up your lessons and make them more engaging for your students.